stevehook/learn-angular/README.md

 ##Summary

-This is a learning project to get to understand backbone.js.
+This is a learning project to better understand angular.js.

+It is forked from a project that I originally created to learn backbone.js.
-I created a very simple application, in the spirit of the TODO list backbone.js sample app.
+Its a very simple application, in the spirit of the TODO list backbone.js sample app.
 It consists of a single-page Web app and a Sinatra back-end.
 All it does is store and retrieve 'documents' from the server.
 The 'database' is just an in-memory list so when you restart the